 Infuse chaos into your testing strategy

 Chaos engineering is resilience testing that intentionally introduces “chaos” into a system— replicating real-world problems in production environments—to discover vulnerabilities and weaknesses.
 It perfectly complements other forms of testing that often occur in controlled environments.
-While relatively straightforward, chaos engineering requires you to establish a baseline for comparison, design the actual tests, use tools to introduce the chaos, and finally, analyze the results.
+While relatively straightforward, chaos engineering requires you to establish a baseline for comparison, design the actual tests, use tools to introduce the chaos, and finally, analyse the results.

 If you had to discover an unexpected situation that could cause your system massive problems, wouldn’t you rather find it in production?
 That’s reason enough to make chaos engineering a part of your testing strategy.